Partners for Fish and Wildlife (15.631)

 Award Procedure

-After a project has been designed and the cost calculated, the local Partner Program coordinator will be able to inform the private landowner whether or not the Service will provide cost-share assistance.
+After a project has been designed and the cost calculated, the local Partners Program coordinator will be able to inform the private landowner whether or not the Service will provide cost-share assistance.
 When the landowner has signed a cooperative agreement (a minimum of 10 years) work can begin on the project.
-The Service reimburses the landowner after the project is completed and confirmed correct.
+The Service reimburses the landowner after the project is completed.

 Deadlines